dalanlan/k8temp/README.md

 masterip(private)

 ###Todo
-combine the master , minion addone  deploy file into one binaries check the /etc/hosts before add the info into the file check if the cluster is installed
+modify the tag of the baseimage into the usernamgreg:5000 combine the master , minion addone  deploy file into one binaries check the /etc/hosts before add the info into the file check if the cluster is installed